Sabo2k/hal/README.md

 ## Instruction set

-- START
+- START     : Start program
-- STOP
+- STOP      : Stop program
-- ADD
+- ADD r     : Adds content of register r to the accumulator and saves result into accumulator (a += r)
-- SUB
+- SUB       : Subtracts accumulator with content of register r and saves result into accumulator (a -= r)
-- MUL
+- MUL       : analog to ADD and SUB
-- DIV
+- DIV       : analog to ADD and SUB
-- OUT
+- ADDNUM n  : Adds the number n to accumulator (a += n)
-- IN
+- SUBNUM n  : analog to ADDNUM
-- LOAD
+- MULNUM n  : analog to MULNUM
-- LOADNUM
+- DIVNUM n  : analog to DIVUM
-- STORE
+- OUT       : print content of accumulator into input/output-unit
-- JUMP
+- IN        : read the from input/output-unit and write content into accumulator
-- JUMPNEG
+- LOAD r    : load content of register r into accumulator (a = r)
-- JUMPPOS
+- LOADNUM n : load specified number n into accumulator (a = n)
-- JUMPNULL
+- STORE r   : save accumulator into register r (r = a)
-- ADDNUM
+- JUMP a    : jump to program adress a
-- SUBNUM
+- JUMPNEG   : jump to program adress a, if acc is negative
-- MULNUM
+- JUMPPOS   : jump to program adress a, if acc is positive
-- DIVNUM
+- JUMPNULL  : jump to program adress a, if acc is 0